valentingalea/splash-damage-talks/mdx/UE4.md

 DECK: change `` colors
 DECK: use the orange text color rule from the marketing guide
 DECK: add black box for title slides

-TODO: more pre-amble about the coding standard -> that it's UE4 heavy & do first a fly over
-TODO: insert back coding actor
+DECK: code-surfer: change title for h2 to smaller and increase the notes font size

 TODO: blueprint standard validation confusing before showing them
 TODO: move the asset naming out of def and into validation (maybe add back the dir structure)
 TODO: expand more on the macro test
 TODO: hard transition from game module layout to batch file
-TODO: code-surfer: change title for h2 to smaller and increase the notes font size